topher-lo/PyEC333/PRELIMINARIES.md

 1. **ISOLATION**: packages and Python versions are constantly evolving.
 Installing all Python packages in the base environment can lead to dependency conflicts between packages.

-2. **REPRODUCIBILITY**: you should strive to ensure that your code can be run on any other machine.
+2. **REPRODUCIBILITY**: other people should be able to reproduce your work with minimal difficulty.
 Don't be the person who says "but it works on my machine!".
-Nobody will trust you.